jt14den/intro-tableau/episodes/introduction.md

 2. Browse to your downloaded CSV file and select it.
 3. Tableau will show a preview of the data.
 Click **Sheet 1** to begin working.

-## Interface Overview

-- **Dimensions** (blue):

 ::: keypoints
+- Tableau helps you explore and present data using interactive visualizations.
-- Tableau Public is a free tool for creating and sharing interactive visualizations.
+- Tableau Public is free and great for learning, but saves work to the web.
+- Tableau Desktop provides additional functionality and is free for students.
-- Data must be well-formatted and clean to produce effective visualizations.
+- Use well-formatted CSVs to start quickly.
-- You can get started quickly by using public datasets in CSV format.
 :::